 - Provides a service mesh solution to simplify service networking by shifting naming abstraction, routing, authorization and other networking functionality from a central networking infrastructure layer to the endpoints.

 - Being platform-agnostic, which allows IT teams to maintain a single networking workflow to networking across different runtime platforms, public cloud or private clouds.

 Adoption of HashiCorp Consul typically follows a three-stage pattern for most organizations.
 First, organizations can establish a foundation of services networking with Consul using a common service registry and by providing service discovery across their multi-cloud environments.
 Second, organizations can standardize on delivering a shared services approach across various operational teams to automate networking processes that were formerly manual and ticket based.
 Third, they can start to migrate and innovate their service networking to a service mesh architecture to improve agility, security, performance and reduce cost.

 For organizations at the beginning of their cloud journey, finding a way to track and manage the explosion of services across multiple subnets, data centers, and cloud regions is their first hurdle.

-The traditional approach relies on load balancers and virutal IPs to provide a naming abstraction to represent a service with a static IP.
+The traditional approach relies on load balancers to provide a naming abstraction to represent a service with static virtual IPs.
 The process to track the network location of services often takes the form of spreadsheets, load balancer dashboards, or configuration files, all of which are disjointed, manual processes that are not ideal.

 The starting point for networking in the new cloud operating model is the deployment of a common service registry, which provides a real-time “directory” of what services are running, where they are, and their current health status.